btcfoundationedcom/btcfoundationedcom.github.io/guides/en/foundation.md

 1. **Who is currently a member of the Foundation's Board of Directors?
 What type of board memberships exist?**

-    Up-to-date board member information can be found at [this link](https://bitcoinfoundation.org/about/overview/) under the "Our Team" heading.
-The current Board of Directors for the foundation consists of Gavin Andresen, Bobby Lee, Micky Malka, Jon Matonis, Brock Pierce, Elizabeth T. Ploshay, Peter Vessenes, and Patrick Murck.
-There are three different types of board memberships: individual seats, corporate seats, and founders seats.
+    Up-to-date board member information can be found at [this link](https://bitcoinfoundation.org/transparency/#elections).
+The current Board of Directors for the foundation consists of Bobby Lee, Meyer Malka, Brock Pierce, Elizabeth T. Ploshay, Olivier Janssens, and Jim Harper.
+There are two different types of board memberships: Individual Directors and Industry Directors.
+Following Dec.
+31, 2014, there are no Founding Director seats.

 2. **Who are the staff of the Foundation, and what are their responsibilities?**